gms-electronics/ssleverywhere/README.md

 Right now we cover following systems:
 1. Windows Server 2022 including RDP Host (Work in Progress), Terminal Server, IIS (Work in Progress), LDAPS and AD FS (Work in Progress)
 2. The installation of a centralized server to deploy certificates to additional systems (work in progress)
+3. The installation of a reverse proxy with valid certificates using PFsense and Squid Proxy (work in progress)
-2. iDrac from a centralized server (work in progress)
+4. iDrac from a centralized server (work in progress)
-3. vCenter from a centralized server (work in progress)
+5. vCenter from a centralized server (work in progress)
-4. vSphere from a centralized server (work in progress)
+6. vSphere from a centralized server (work in progress)
-5. Proxmox VE 8.2
+6. Proxmox VE 8.2

 # Contributors
 Willingfully or not, some people have significantly contributed to the creation of the scripts.